joshhhff/netsuite-sdf-object-organiser/README.md

 - Initial release
 - Detects NetSuite SDF projects
-- Allows users to select object types
+- Allows users to quickly create sub-folders under the `src/Objects` directory, and select which object types to have sub-folders for
-- Organises selected object types into a subfolder under `src/Objects`

 ---